7 strategies to enhance donor engagement for your nonprofit

 Just create a content plan and upload all your video content to your video-sharing platform.
 Then use the tool to send out your videos at the right time and to the right people.
 If you want to go back and edit an old video or update it so it can be used for a different campaign, dip into your video content library and get to work.

-Engage your donors—with a little help
+Achieve your donor engagement goals—with a little help

 Successful donor engagement for nonprofits relies on great people and great tools.
 Hopefully, you already have some great fundraisers on your team so now all you need is the right tools to truly cement your success.
 A video creation and management platform will enable your team to effectively reach out to their prospects, constituents and donors at scale.
 They can leverage personalized video for engagement purposes including the sending of congratulations messages, event invitations, donation requests, appeals, thank yous, birthday wishes, reunion announcements and more.